quicklyco/android-sdk-examples/ZowdowDirectApiExample/README.md

 ```
 **Errors**

-No many actual errors -- Most everything else returns 200 with an empty set if there is an error.
+Not many actual errors -- Almost every request else returns 200 with an empty set if there is an error.

 JSON format like:
 ```